AzureAD/microsoft-identity-web/src/Microsoft.Identity.Web.GraphServiceClient/Readme.md

     using GraphBetaServiceClient = Microsoft.Graph.GraphBetaServiceClient;
     ```

+    ```csharp
+    MyController(GraphServiceClient graphServiceClient, GraphBetaServiceClient graphServiceClient)
+    {
+     // more here
+    }
+    ```

 ## Migrate from Microsoft.Identity.Web.MicrosoftGraph 2.x to Microsoft.Identity.Web.GraphServiceClient

 Microsoft.Identity.Web.GraphServiceClient is based on Microsoft.GraphSDK 5.x, which introduces breaking changes.
-The Request() method has disappeared, and the extension methods it enabled are now part moved to the GetAsync(), GetPost(), etc methods.
+The Request() method has disappeared, and the extension methods it enabled in Microsoft.Identity.Web.MicrosoftGraph
+are now moved to the GetAsync(), GetPost(), etc methods.

+The Microsoft Graph 4.x code:

 ```csharp
 var user = await _graphServiceClient.Me.Request().GetAsync();
 ```

-becomes with Microsoft.Graph 5.x
+becomes with Microsoft.Graph 5.x:

 ```csharp
 var user = await _graphServiceClient.Me.GetAsync();
 ```

-Here how to migrate from Microsoft.Identity.Web.MicrosoftGraph to Microsoft.Identity.Web.GraphServiceClient.
+The following paragraphs help you migrate from Microsoft.Identity.Web.MicrosoftGraph to Microsoft.Identity.Web.GraphServiceClient.

 ### Replace the nuget packages